Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Install drivers and give the troubled game another try.

-Solution 2 – Kill background applications
+2. Kill background applications

 - Right-click on Taskbar and open Task Manager.

-- Right-click and Disable all redundant applications.
+- Go to the Startup tab, then right-click and Disable all redundant applications.

 - Restart your computer.

 The next spot on our list is reserved for the usual suspects.
 Background applications and processes are known instigators of performance drops in PC gaming.

 They can cause a minimizing, depending on the game and the application running in the background.